Robert W. Brady: Academic career in New England

 On February 27, 1867, Brady was named the president of the College of the Holy Cross, replacing James Clark.
 The college's board of trustees authorized Brady to take out $46,000 in loans to expand the school physical facilities.
 Brady oversaw the addition of a west wing and spires to Fenwick Hall, the college's original building.
 The new wing included a library, meeting rooms for the debating society, and dormitories for students and the Jesuits; it also saw the addition of steam heating to the building.
 The project cost a total of $50,000.
 Brady left to become the second president of Boston College on August 27, 1869, succeeding John Bapst.
 At Holy Cross, he was succeeded by Anthony F. Ciampi.
 Instead of taking the typical title of president and rector, Brady and his successor, Robert J. Fulton, took the title of vice rector, because the school was still in the process of being established.
+At the same time that he was president, Brady was the pastor of the Church of the Immaculate conception in Boston's South End.
 On August 2, 1870, Brady left Boston College to once again resume the position of superior of St. Mary's Church.
 At St. Mary's, he oversaw the construction of a new church building and rectory.